rackerlabs/rackspace-how-to/content/rackspace-email/change-your-rackspace-email-password.md

 <!--insert image step 4-->
 5. Click **Save**.

-After changing your password, remember to update your email password on your mobile device and any email clients that use the Rackspace Email account.
+After changing your password, remember to update it on your mobile device and any email clients that use the Rackspace Email account.

-For information on how to reset a forgotten Rackspace Email password, see the [Rackspace Email password recovery FAQ](https://support.rackspace.com/how-to/rackspace-email-password-recovery-faq/).
+For information about how to reset a forgotten Rackspace Email password, see the [Rackspace Email password recovery FAQ](https://support.rackspace.com/how-to/rackspace-email-password-recovery-faq/).